OPM/ResInsight/docs/WellLogsAndPlots.md

 All the **Tracks** in the same plot always display the same depth range, and share the *True Veritcal Depth (TVD)* or *Measured Depth (MD)* setting.
 In the property panel of the plot, the exact depth range can be adjusted along with the depth type setting (TVD/MD).

+#### Depth unit
+The unit for depth can be set using **Depth unit**, and currently supported units are *Meter* and *Feet*.
+The first curve added to a plot will set the plot unit based on the curve unit.
+Additional curves added to a plot will be converted to the plot unit if needed.

 #### Depth zoom and pan

 The visible depth range can be panned using the mouse wheel while the mouse pointer hovers over the plot.
-Pressing and holding Ctrl while using the mouse wheel will allow you to zoom in or out depth-wise, towards the mouse position.
+Pressing and holding **CTRL** while using the mouse wheel will allow you to zoom in or out depth-wise, towards the mouse position.

 ### Track
 Tracks can be created by right clicking a **Well Log Plot** and select **New Track**

+![]({{ site.baseurl }}/images/TrackProperties.png)

 A track controls the x-axis range of the display, and can be edited from the property panel of the **Track**.

-![]({{ site.baseurl }}/images/TrackProperties.png)
+Logarithmic display is controlled using the **Logarithmic Scale** option.

 ### Curves
 Curves can be created by right clicking a **Track** in the **Project Tree**, or by the commands mentioned above.
 There are two types of curves: *Well Log Extraction Curves* and *Well Log LAS Curves*.

+Curve visual appearance is controlled in the **Appearance** section:

+- **Color** - Controls the color of the curve
+- **Thickness** - Number of pixels used to draw the curve
+- **Point style** - Defines the style used to draw the result points of the curve, select *None* to disable drawing of points
+- **Line style** - Defines the the style used to draw the curve, select  *None* to disable line drawing

 #### Well Log Extraction Curves

 Ectraction curves acts as an artifical well log curve.
 Instead of probing the real well, a simulation model is probed instead.

-They are calculated by intersecting a well trajectory with the cells in a particular grid model.
-At each intersection point the measured depth along the trajectory is deduced and the corresponding result value is read.

 The property panel for a geomechanical model is shown below: